byu-cpe/ecen330/_labs/project.md

 1. Your project must compile and run on the ECEN 330 ZYBO board (Working only on the emulator isn't enough).
 1. It should interact with hardware devices, such as GPIO (buttons/switches/LEDs), interval timer, touch screen, or custom hardware devices.
+1. **All new code should be placed in the `lab9_project` directory**.
+You will need to create a *CMakeLists.txt* file to compile your executable.  <ins>Be sure your executable is named *lab9.elf*</ins>, otherwise the grader will not be able to locate it.
+You can use the hardware drivers from previous labs that you created in the *drivers* folder; however, they shouldn't be modified.

 Grade Breakdown:
 * **Implementation 50%**: For full points, your project should implement what you proposed, with the features and hardware discussed in your proposal.
 It should be a complete and working program.